bashrc2/epicyon/specification/activitypub.md

 The preferred "nickname" or "display name" of the actor.

 **summary**
-A quick summary or bio by the user about themselves.
+A quick summary or biography by the user about themselves.

+**featured**
+Link to an [ActivityStreams collection](https://www.w3.org/TR/activitystreams-core/#collections) containing "pinned" posts appearing on the account profile screen.
+Such posts are typically used to provide more information about the account, beyond the profile summary.

 **icon**
-A link to an image or an Image object which represents the user's profile picture (this may be a thumbnail).
+Describes an image which represents the user's profile picture (this may be a thumbnail).

+**image**
+Describes the profile page background banner for this person.

 **Note**